 Life isn’t always plain sailing and things can and often will go wrong.
 And if disaster does trike – with a back-up or disaster recovery solution in place – most be none the wiser.

 Those familiar with UKCloud may have heard us mention the phrase “one-size-doesn’t-fit-all” maybe once or twice.
 We’re big believers that each cloud has a unique set of characteristics that make it great for some workloads but potentially disastrous for others.

 The best cloud migration plans utilise a mixture of cloud computing technologies that ensure the right platform is used for every workload.

 Unsure which cloud solution is right for you?
 Check out our online questionnaire.

 Application architecture not optimised for the cloud

-Legacy apps were never engineered/designed to work natively in the cloud – they’re probably tied to highly customised servers – rather than using standardised servers upfront.
+Legacy apps aren’t configured or architecture to work in the cloud – they’re probably tied to a server that’s had been customised within an inch of its life – rather than standardising server requirements upfront.